thwbecker/interact/README.md

          rotated systems, e.g. for -2, x will go along strike, and y along the normal direction with respect to the average fault patch geometry, with origin in the center of the fault group.
 HOWEVER, the displacements and stresses will still be given in the old system!
-         If the -pc switch is set, the global coordinates will be printed to `plane.xyz`
+         If the -pc switch is set, the global coordinates will be printed to "plane.xyz"

-      If print_bulk_fields is set to 2, the program will read the output locations from file `oloc.dat` This file has the x, y, and z coordinates in ASCII as an unformatted list.
+      If print_bulk_fields is set to 2, the program will read the output locations from file "oloc.dat" This file has the x, y, and z coordinates in ASCII as an unformatted list.